 Consumer demands were changing rapidly in the Insurance industry - also before Covid-19.
 Insurtech was the buzz word.
 But now more than ever consumers are expecting ‘optichannel’ digital interactions.
 As long as consumers can not visit local, ‘offline’ branches, it is a must to be present digitally.

 What it comes down to if you’d like to come out of this crisis as a strong insurer, is: digitize now, or threaten you business continuity.
 You want to meet the digital demands of your customers and show your ability to innovate.
 On the other hand, human resources still make up your biggest asset, in the form of your financial advisors.
 And your product requires you to stay personal: dealing with people and their property or personal losses can involve deeply emotional interactions.

 In order to keep providing maximum value as an insurer, you need to remain accessible and human when interacting with customers at crucial moments.
 So you’re facing a double challenge these days:

-Video: a new channel for interacting with customers
+Video calls: the new channel for interacting with customers

 - Faster service with more efficient insurance processes